ringcentral/ringcentral-api-docs/docs/active_call_control_quick_start.md

 # Subscribe to Telephony Notifications
 Currently RingCentral provides a few ways to detect new or in-progress call via Push Notification mechanism:
 *Presence*
 *telephony/sessions* aka **CSN**.
 Subscriptions per extension and per account are supported (NEW).

-Subscribe using any suitable transport, e.g. PubNub:
+Subscribe using any suitable transport, e.g. PubNub or Webhooks:

 ```
 POST /restapi/v1.0/subscription